 Benefits of Consolidating Financial Accounts

 Simplicity.
 As the old saying goes, sometimes less is more.
 This is true with your finances as well.
 Instead of dealing with half a dozen statements in the mail each month, you can deal with one or two.
-Few accounts also means fewer payments, deadlines, and tax statements.
+Few accounts also means fewer payments, deadlines, and tax forms.
 Something to think about this time of year!

 Reduces your risk.
 Identity theft is a beast.
 So is fraud.
 Having multiple accounts doesn’t necessarily make it easier for you to become a victim of identity theft, but it does reduce your ability to catch it quickly unless you take the time to actively monitor each account on a regular basis.
 Yes, there are other steps you can take, such as putting a credit freeze on your name, shredding all your documents, switching to paperless and using a double authentication login for your email, etc. But reducing your total number of accounts can also be an important step toward reducing your risk profile.
 That said, one of the reasons I have multiple accounts is in case we have a problem with one.
 I’ve had my credit card number stolen and was without a credit card for about a week while a new one was sent.
 It was a small inconvenience, but one I’d rather not deal with.

 Fewer fees.
 I’m a big believer in not paying fees to financial companies.
 The only exceptions I make are for investment management fees (which are unavoidable, but can be mitigated by using low cost index funds), and for certain credit cards that have an annual fee.
 I used to be a staunch believer that there was no need to pay an annual credit card fee until I ran into a deal I couldn’t pass up (6% cash back on groceries, 3% on gas).